 Potential Conflict if Executive Director is a Voting Member of the Board

 The members of the board of directors are the governing body of your nonprofit.
 They are legally accountable to the public, to your supporters, and to your beneficiaries to oversee the organization.
 To properly serve in their role overseeing a nonprofit organization, the board of directors needs to be free of any potential conflicts of interest.

 Nonprofits may face a conflict of interest if the key employee of the organization, who is often called the executive director (“ED”) is also a member of the organization’s board.
 This is a scenario faced by many newly formed nonprofits since the founder of the organization often times serves as the board president and ED.

-A conflict of interest can occur if the ED is a paid employee of the organization and a voting member of the board of directors, since every decision the board makes relating to budget and compensation will impact the ED.
+A conflict of interest can occur if the Executive Director (ED) is a paid employee of the organization and a voting member of the board of directors, since every decision the board makes relating to budget and compensation will impact the ED.
 The ED would be voting on her own salary, which can be a conflict.

 How to handle this potential conflict?

 - Exclude the ED from discussions involving the budget and compensation, but allow the ED to have a vote and remain a part of the board for other business.